 SEE ALSO: Top Things To Do In Scottsdale AZ

-With its incredible views and natural beauty, Horseshoe Bend, Arizona is a popular tourist attraction today.
+With its incredible views and natural beauty, Horseshoe Bend, Arizona is a popular tourist attraction in the American Southwest today for its 270° bend in the Colorado River (called an “incised” or “entrenched meander”).
 Nature lovers and adventurers come here annually to explore, take photos, and learn more about this part of the United States.
+Make sure to check the official NPS website for updates.
 Here are the 9 things you need to know before visiting Horseshoe Bend, Arizona!

 Where is Horseshoe Bend, Arizona?

 Address: Mile Marker 545, Highway 89, Page, AZ 86040